-If you don’t have link-worthy content, you won’t stand a chance of breaking the front page.
+If you don’t have link-worthy content, you won’t stand a chance of cracking the front page.
 And if you’re not on the first page of Google, you’re not going to appear for Voice search and other SERP features.

 How to Create Better Content